DesignDevelopmentBackendIntegrationsMaintenanceConsulting

 Callidus OS

-Multi-tenant SaaS that replaced a failed FlutterFlow attempt — UK aesthetic clinics, shipped solo in six weeks.
+Multi-tenant SaaS that replaced a failed FlutterFlow attempt — UK aesthetic clinics, built solo Feb–Apr 2026, maintained through June.

 See live website